ConnollyDCarroll/GOT_Network_Analysis/README.md

 # GOT_Network_Analysis
-Network analysis based on distance of association to main surnames in the HBO show Game of Thrones
+Network analysis based on distance of association to main surnames in the HBO show "Game of Thrones"